 If you want the most diverse food options, you’ll want to live in (or around) Taipei.
 It has over 17 night markets and foods from other countries you can’t find elsewhere.
 For example, Hispanic food.

-Also, when living in Taipei, you can reach any of New Taipei’s street food markets.
+When living in Taipei, you can reach any of New Taipei’s street food markets.

 Regarding shopping, you’ll have plenty of hypermarkets available throughout most cities.